 Conference vs Seminar vs Workshop: Why & When to Use?

 • Seminars are held to raise awareness and provide a forum for information sharing.
-The topics covered at seminars might be industry-specific or they can be geared toward assisting participants in bettering their personal or professional life.
+The topics covered at seminars might be industry-specific or geared towards assisting participants in bettering their personal or professional lives.

-• Contrarily, a conference is a discussion among a group of individuals on a topic that may or may not need problem-solving.
-You must organise or participate in a conference if you work for or are the leader of a company that needs to have a conversation to resolve a problem or discover a method to expand by considering fresh ideas.
+• On the contrary, a conference is a discussion among individuals on a topic that may or may not require problem-solving.
+You must organize or participate in a meeting if you work for or are the leader of a company that needs to have a conversation to resolve a problem or discover a method to expand by considering fresh ideas.

-Thus, you may distinguish between different aspects of a workshop, seminar, and conference based on your position and goals.
+Thus, you may distinguish between different aspects of a workshop, seminar, or conference based on your position and goals.

 Conference vs Seminar vs Workshop: What’s the Difference?